ModalityDance/Omni-R1/README.md

 #### PeRPO <span id="train-perpo"></span>
 > [!NOTE]
-> The end-to-end PeRPO training recipe is being cleaned up and will be released in a more complete, reproducible form soon.
+> The end-to-end PeRPO training recipe is being organized and will be released in a more complete form soon.

 > [!TIP]
 > PeRPO can be reproduced by following **verl**’s **DAPO** recipe.